-We conducted our audits in accordance with U.S. generally accepted government auditing standards and the provisions of OMB Bulletin No. 21-04, Audit Requirements for Federal Financial Statements.
-We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We conducted our audits in accordance with U.S. generally accepted government auditing standards.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of CAVC and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.